-With an open referral the child's GP doesn't name a particular specialist but instead gives the type of specialist the child need to see, for example, a cardiologist.
+With an open referral the GP advises the type of specialist the child needs treatment from but doesn't name a particular specialist.
 This means our Fast Track Appointments service can help find a suitable specialist and make a convenient appointment for the child.